-There is a photo of a Black-winged Stilt.
-And the Lesser Whistling Duck by Callum on our Guest Photos.
+There is a photo of a Dunnock.
+And the Robin by Dave Key on our Guest Photos.
 New!
 Bobs Wildlife Youtube Channel.
 Keep your eyes open for "The Springtime Chick Count".

 Friday, 24 May 2013

 Government licensed secret buzzard egg destruction, documents reveal

 Eggs and nests of protected raptors destroyed to protect pheasant shoot, according to FoI documents.
 A government agency has licensed the secret destruction of the eggs and nests of buzzards to protect a pheasant shoot, according to documents released under the Freedom of Information Act.

 Raptors gained legal protection decades ago.
 This is the first time since that action has been licensed against any bird of prey to protect game shoots.
 Photograph: Ben Hall/RSPB

 The action sets a historic precedent, being the first time such action has been licensed against any bird of prey to protect game shoots since raptors gained legal protection decades ago.
 Buzzards are recovering from near extinction and now number 40,000 breeding pairs, while 35m pheasants are bred each year for shoots.

 It is also less than a year after the wildlife minister, Richard Benyon, abandoned related plans citing “public concerns”.
 Benyon, whose family estate in Berkshire runs shoots, cancelled plans to spend £375,000 on testing control measures for buzzards around pheasant shoots after a public outcry in May 2012.
 “I will collaborate with all the organisations that have an interest in this issue and will bring forward new proposals,” he said at the time.

 The destruction of the nests, which took place in the last few weeks, was only revealed after the event through a freedom of information request by the RSPB.